 This slightly easier and leveled trek rewards you with some of the beautiful views of Indrahar Pass.
 The best thing about this Himachali Beginner Trek is that it’s accessible throughout the year and becomes captivatingly beautiful in the winters.
 If you are looking for your first trek over a weekend, then this is the best choice for you.

 Mcleodganj is the starting point or base for Triund Trek.
 You need to travel to Bhagsu from where the trek begins.

 |Distance Covered||15 km|

 Triund is located approximately 18 KMs from Dharamshala.
 Dharamshala is at a distance of 475 KMs from Delhi and has its own Airport.
 While there is no train connectivity, buses ply the route regularly.

 Start from Macleodganj as early in the morning as possible.
 To do this, book a taxi to Galu temple, which is the starting point of your adventure!
-Here, I must mention that the trek is simple and level, with the exception of the last one km which is a little steep.
+Here, I must mention that the trek is simple and level, except for the last one km, which is a little steep.